 Finding and retaining skilled cybersecurity talent will likely remain a challenge in the near future, so deploying emerging technologies that can make the existing workforce more effective can be a significant cost advantage to governments.
 For example, artificial intelligence (AI) can help prevent ransomware attacks by blocking unusual downloads from links that employees unwittingly click on.33 The city of Las Vegas has used AI to detect and respond to cyber threats for three years with great success.
 In the words of director of innovation and technology, Michael Sherwood, “Ransomware can spread across your network rapidly, so you need tools that can prevent that from occurring.
 AI can autonomously take control and provide split-second reactions, which is very useful for preventing damage.”34

 Finally, sharing information about ransomware experiences, even when it is uncomfortable or potentially embarrassing, can be key to the “herd immunity” that can keep other governments safe.
 Although there is currently no legal requirement in the United States to report ransomware attacks, those reports are important to understand the technical nature of attacks to both find perpetrators and help others protect themselves.
-While some governments are beginning to consider reporting requirements—Texas, for example, is considering a law requiring ransomware reporting— government leaders at all levels should consider devising and practising some form of voluntary reporting procedure.36 It will be important for local governments to coordinate outside of their typical state silos through the establishment of cyber monitoring and incident response services provided across jurisdictions.
+While some governments are beginning to consider reporting requirements—Texas, for example, is considering a law requiring ransomware reporting— government leaders at all levels should consider devising and practicing some form of voluntary reporting procedure.36 It will be important for local governments to coordinate outside of their typical state silos through the establishment of cyber monitoring and incident response services provided across jurisdictions.

-These steps towards a new approach to ransomware resilience represent a significant amount of work.
+These steps toward a new approach to ransomware resilience represent a significant amount of work.
 Government entities need to become resilient in a world where a constant threat of a cyberattack is the “new normal.”
 But the good news is that success is possible.

 Take Lubbock County, Texas, for instance.
-The IT department gets calls about strange behaviour on Lubbock County's 1,300 computers all the time.
+The IT department gets calls about strange behavior on Lubbock County's 1,300 computers all the time.
 But one call about icons changing on a worker’s desktop in real time caught the department’s attention.
 It was a clear sign of an attack.
 By quickly isolating the affected computers, the Lubbock County IT staff was able to stop the ransomware attack before it locked down any critical systems.
 Lubbock County was one of 23 local governments hit by ransomware in August 2019 in Texas alone, yet it appears to be the only one that successfully stopped the hackers.37 Though hardly revolutionary, its actions show how training and resources—and a bit of luck—can thwart hackers who have been hobbling US cities and counties.

 Ransomware is a hard problem for governments.
 It springs from a variety of sources and demands an entirely new approach if governments are to free themselves from the difficult dilemma of paying versus not paying ransom.
 The good news is that a clear vision and a few concrete actions can help secure government systems and the valuable services they provide to all citizens.